Cannabis roots deep or wide under mature plant

 How do I know if my cannabis roots are growing properly?

-Observing plant health is the easiest way to assess root growth.
+Observing plant health is the easiest way.
 Healthy roots contribute to vibrant leaves and robust stems.
 If your plants are wilting or showing nutrient deficiencies, it might be a root issue.
-Check for root-bound conditions in pots or signs of rot in moist environments.
+Check for root-bound conditions in pots.

 What are signs of root problems in cannabis plants?